ucsb-bren/ESM296-3W-2016/index.md

   Discuss the implications of your findings.
 Include recommendations for future analysis.

 - **References**
-  Include at least 5 references, which can be any combination of scientific literature and/or websites.
+  Mention at least 5 references above and provide the proper ctiations here.
+These can be any combination of scientific literature and/or websites.

 ## Schedule